Ledwell History, Family Crest & Coats of Arms

 The surname Ledwell was first found in Oxfordshire, at Ledwell which dates back to the Domesday Book of 1086 where it was listed as Ledewelle and literally meant "spring or stream called the loud one" having derived from the Old English words "hlyde" + "wella."
 At the time of the Domesday Book, the lands were listed as lands of the King had enough land for one plough and was worth 20 shillings at that time.

-Important Dates for the Ledwell family
+Early History of the Ledwell family

 This web page shows only a small excerpt of our Ledwell research.
 Another 47 words (3 lines of text) covering the years 127 and 1279 are included under the topic Early Ledwell History in all our PDF Extended History products and printed products wherever possible.